Meghan King Edmonds Responds To Fan Who Suggests Her Son Looks Just Like Her Estranged Husband Jim

 In one of the photos shared by Meghan, she and Hayes were posing with their mouths open.
 In others, they were seen smiling at the camera while seemingly wearing their pajamas.

-Meghan shares son Hayes with Jim, as well as her three-year-old daughter Aspen and Hayes’ twin brother, Hart, who is currently in therapy to treat a neurological disorder, which was first discovered in June of last year.
+Meghan shares son Hayes with Jim, as well as her 3-year-old daughter Aspen and Hayes’ twin brother, Hart, who is currently in therapy to treat a neurological disorder, which was first discovered in June of last year.

 As fans may have heard, Meghan fled St. Louis, where she previously shared a home with Jim, after their breakup and has been living in Los Angeles with her kids at a rental home ever since.
 As for Jim, he’s been accused of moving on from Meghan with a woman they had a threesome with several years ago.